 What Compensation Can You Recover After a Bus Accident?

-With the help of a bus accident lawyer, you’ll be able to recover compensation from whoever was responsible for the collision that injured you.
+With the help of a bus accident lawyer, you’ll be able to recover compensation from whomever was responsible for the collision that injured you.
 Like many other types of accident claims, you’ll likely be able to recover economic and noneconomic damages from the injuries and other damages that you suffered from.